Back to Jerusalem and Beyond

 I came back for my birthday and spent over a week traveling and touring Jerusalem and Tel Aviv.
 I went to museums, swam in the Dead Sea, took a camel ride, and visited the Google Headquarters!
 I learned more about Hassidic Judaism from a friend I made at my hostel and taught her about the Messianic Jewish beliefs.

-By that time, I had found out a secret after taking a few DNA tests.
+By that time, I had discovered a secret after taking a few DNA tests.
 I was Jewish along several bloodlines.
 I had already started to attend Messianic Synagogues at that point and remembered how my grandmother had always kept the Old Testament law- even when it came to observing Shabbat!
 To this day, her children still maintain the dietary laws of the Bible - they kept kosher!
 I felt even closer to Israel.

 Sometime later, in November 2018, I flew back to Israel.
 Yay!
 And my adventures began again.
 When I arrived, I had forgotten about Shabbat, and realized the busses had stopped running!
 I was walking across the road, trying to figure out my next move, when Officer Shlomo and I met.
 He was an Airport Police Officer who graciously drove me to a safe spot and ordered me a taxi to get to my hostel!
 There is so much kindness in this country!